Rajs1235/LavaInternship/README.md

 ## Features

 ### Candidate Features
+- **Job Listings**: Candidates can view all active job openings with detailed descriptions and requirements.
-- **Resume Submission**: Candidates can upload their resumes in PDF format via a user-friendly form.
+- **Resume Submission**: A user-friendly form allows candidates to apply for specific roles and upload their resumes (PDF/DOC/DOCX).
-- **Validation**: The form validates fields such as name, email, contact number, LinkedIn profile URL, and resume file size/type.
+- **Input Validation**: The form validates all fields, including email, phone number, and resume file size/type, to ensure data quality.
-- **Instant Feedback**: Candidates receive confirmation emails upon successful resume upload.
+- **Instant Feedback**: Candidates receive an email confirmation upon successful submission.

 ### HR Features
-- **Dashboard**: HR professionals can view, manage, and process candidate applications.
-- **Resume Analysis**: Resumes are analyzed using AWS Textract and Comprehend to extract metadata and insights.
-- **Notifications**: HR users receive email notifications when new resumes are uploaded.
+- **Secure HR Portal**: HR professionals log in through a secure portal managed by AWS Cognito.
+- **Centralized Dashboard**: A main dashboard provides a high-level overview of application statistics, with charts filtered for the last 30 days of activity.
+- **Job Posting**: A dedicated form for HR to create and publish new job listings with detailed requirements, responsibilities, and salary information.
+- **Job Management**: An interface to view all created jobs, see submission counts, and toggle their status between 'Active' and 'Inactive'.
+Inactive jobs are automatically hidden from the public candidate view.
+- **Comprehensive Candidate Database**: Access to a searchable and filterable database of the **entire talent pool**, including all-time data for both 'Rejected' and 'Advanced' candidates.
+- **Collaborative Departmental Review**:
+    - HR can send a candidate's profile to a department head (HOD) or other stakeholders for review.
+    - This is done via a secure, **authenticated link sent by email**, which has a **10-day time-to-live (TTL)**.
+    - The automated email supports adding **CC recipients** to keep other team members informed.
+    - The reviewer can approve or reject the candidate directly from the link, updating the status in real-time.

 ### AWS Integration
-- **AWS S3**: Stores uploaded resumes securely.
+- **AWS S3**: Securely stores all uploaded resume files.
-- **AWS SNS**: Sends notifications to HR users.
-- **AWS Textract**: Extracts text and metadata from resumes.
-- **AWS Comprehend**: Analyzes extracted text for insights.
-- **AWS Cognito**: Provides HR Portal authentication and authorization for secure access.
+- **AWS Cognito**: Provides robust authentication and authorization for the secure HR Portal.
-- **API Gateway**: Exposes HTTP APIs for frontend-backend communication.
+- **API Gateway**: Exposes a suite of HTTP APIs for all frontend-backend communication.
-- **AWS Lambda**: Executes backend logic for resume uploading, extraction from DynamoDB for APIs, processing, and notifications.
+- **AWS Lambda**: Executes all backend logic, including:
+  - Resume uploading and metadata generation.
+  - Data retrieval for all dashboard and listing pages.
+  - Job posting and status updates.
+  - **Secure token generation** and validation for the review workflow.
 - **AWS Amplify**: Manages frontend hosting, CI/CD, and integrates AWS services.
+- **AWS DynamoDB**:
-- **AWS DynamoDB**: Stores candidate information, resume metadata, and analysis results for efficient querying and management.
+    - A primary table stores all candidate information, resume metadata, and analysis results.
+    - A `JobPostingMetaData` table stores details for all created jobs.
+    - A `ReviewTokens` table securely stores tokens for the review workflow with a 10-day TTL.
+- **AWS Secrets Manager**: Securely stores sensitive credentials like the JWT signing secret.

 ## Architecture